manudelu/ExpRob_Assignment1/README.md

 * Once marker 15 is found, the robot stops as it has completed its tasks.

 Notice that 'reach marker xxx' means that one side of the xxx marker must be greater than a certain pixel threshold in the camera frame.

-`Note:` The README for the `rotating_camera` branch contains details about a slightly different implementation for the project.
-However, it's important to note that the actual implementation on the real robot can only be achieved using a fixed camera.

 Team Members
 -------------